steemit/wallet/docs/AI-driver/07-infra-config.md

 6. Hand-off to next-intl middleware (`localePrefix: 'never'`, locales en/zh/es).

-When modifying CSP: remember `img-src https:` is intentionally wide (on-chain profile images), `connect-src` covers GA only (mixpanel is NOT allowlisted), and any new external origin needs both the header and an audit of what loads it.
+When modifying CSP: remember `img-src https:` is intentionally wide (on-chain profile images), `connect-src` covers GA only, and any new external origin needs both the header and an audit of what loads it.

 ## Environment variables